 In addition to teacher and school inputs, student and family inputs are important for the educational production function.
 The personal computer is an example of one of these inputs in the educational production process, and there are several reasons to suspect that it is important.
-First, personal computers make it easier to complete course assignments through the use of word processors, the Internet, spreadsheets, and other software (Lenhart, et al. 2001, Lenhart, et al. 2008).
-Although many students could use computers at school and libraries, home access represents the highest quality access in terms of availability, flexibility and autonomy, which may provide the most benefits to the user (DiMaggio and Hargittai 2001).
-Children report spending an average of 16 minutes per day using computers for schoolwork (Kaiser Family Foundation 2010).
-Access to a home computer may also improve familiarity with software increasing the effectiveness of computer use for completing school assignments and the returns to computer use at school (Underwood, et al. 1994, Mitchell Institute 2004, and Warschauer and Matuchniak 2009).
+First, personal computers make it easier to complete course assignments through the use of word processors, the Internet, spreadsheets, and other software (Lenhart et al., 2001, 2008).
+Although many students could use computers at school and libraries, home access represents the highest quality access in terms of availability, flexibility and autonomy, which may provide the most benefits to the user (DiMaggio and Hargittai, 2001).
+Children report spending an average of 16 min per day using computers for schoolwork (Kaiser Family Foundation, 2010).
+Access to a home computer may also improve familiarity with software increasing the effectiveness of computer use for completing school assignments and the returns to computer use at school (Mitchell Institute, 2004; Underwood et al., 1994; Warschauer and Matuchniak, 2010).
 As with computers used in school, owning a personal computer may improve computer specific skills that increase wages in some fields.
 Finally, the social distractions of using a computer in a crowded computer lab may be avoided by using a computer at home.